 Some Cultures Need to be Ruined

-The Gospel (and Colonialism) took a much needed wrecking-ball to some cultural practices.
+The Gospel (using Colonialism) took a much needed wrecking-ball to some cultural practices.

 Daniel Everett is a celebrated linguist who started off as a missionary but eventually abandoned his Christian faith.
 His mini-bio in Robert Greene’s Mastery makes this drift sound noble.
 Everett realized that the Gospel would ruin the cultures he ministered to, and this led to a growing doubt about Christianity.
 In particular, Everett was afraid his work would ruin the Pirahã's concept of truth and how it affected their language.